zeyuid/zeyuid.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a Research Fellow at Singapore University of Technology and Design.
+I'm currently a Research Fellow at Singapore University of Technology and Design, working with Prof. [Jianying Chen](http://jianying.space).
 Prior to that, I obtained my Ph.D degree from Zhejiang University, supervised by Prof. [Jiming Chen](https://person.zju.edu.cn/jmchen) and Prof. [Peng Cheng](https://person.zju.edu.cn/cp), and B.S. degree from East China University of Science and Technology.
 <!-- I was a visiting student at CISPA − Helmholtz Center for Information Security, supervised by Prof. [Michael Backes](https://cispa.saarland/people/backes/) and Dr. [Yang Zhang](https://cispa.saarland/people/yang.zhang/). -->